|Wynton Marsalis Photo credit: Wikipedia)|

-Players know when they've got a horn they like, know when it performs at a high level, and know especially if it has a sound and feel they like.
-Playing a trumpet is intimate and personal.
+Players know when they've got a horn they like, know when it performs at a high level, and know especially if it has a sound and feels they like.
+Playing the trumpet is intimate and personal.

 Trumpeters with great endurance and/or range are said to have impressive chops.
 Some believe that Wynton Marsalis has done things with his trumpet that Louis Armstrong couldn't even imagine in his day.

 Players can be heard across nearly all genres of music, including classical, jazz, rock, pop, ska, polka, swing, blues, and funk.
 Trumpet players are popular for wedding ceremonies as well as receptions and they do it with 3 fingers.